joeloverbeck/intelligent_agents_simulations/README.md

-# intelligent_agents_simulations
+# ai_agents
-A Python projects that uses AI models to simulate agents involved in simulations
+A Python project that uses LLMs to simulate intelligence in agents